gaussian37/gaussian37.github.io/_posts/2019-03-04-interview-english-1903_leon.markdown

 + Do young people in your country like to celebrate foreign festivals?
 + you said: foreigner countries
 + you should say: foreign countries

+### Value

+What kinds of possessions give status to people in your country?
+- property
+- social or financial status
+answer: That’s a good question.
+Let me think…I’d say...

+you said: The status of financial status is very essential point of status. you should say: The financial status is very essential aspect for recognition.

+Has it always been the same or were different possessions thought of as valuable in the past?

+Why do you think people need to show their status in society?